-Level Access condition 0 ALWays User Verification (PIN) 1 2 (see note 1) 3 to 4 Reserved for Future Use 5 to 6 (see note 2) NEVer NOTE 1: This level is reserved for a second level of user verification (PIN2) that may be defined by an application.
-Allocation of these levels and the respective requirements for their fulfilment are the responsibility of the appropriate administrative authority.
+Access condition Level ALWays 0 User Verification (PIN) 1 (see note 1) Reserved for Future Use 3 to 4 5 to 6 (see note 2) NEVer NOTE 1: This level is reserved for a second level of user verification (PIN2) that may be defined by an application.
+NOTE 2: Allocation of these levels and the respective requirements for their fulfilment are the responsibility of the appropriate administrative authority.